-Having trouble typing on the computer or texting?
-Do you have a tingly feeling or numbness in your thumb and fingers?
+Are you having trouble with typing or texting, accompanied by a tingly feeling or numbness in your thumb and fingers?
 If so, you may have Carpal Tunnel Syndrome.
 If you are experiencing these symptoms you may be looking for answers on how to treat Carpal Tunnel Syndrome?

 Carpal Tunnel Syndrome(CTS) is a condition caused by a pinched nerve in your wrist.
-Typical symptoms include numbness in your thumb, index and middle fingers.
-You may also experience pain and weakness in your hand and arm and have the tendency to drop things.
+Typical symptoms include numbness in your thumb, index and middle fingers, pain and weakness in your hand and arm and the tendency to drop things.

 Causes of Carpal Tunnel Syndrome